People often want to know which of the parks they should visit when planning a visit to Walt Disney World.

 There are two rides in Pandora as well as some excellent dining options.

 The first is the Na’vi River Journey, a boat ride featuring scenes inspired by the exotic flora and fauna in the movie.
 It features some truly incredible animatronics.

-Flight of Passage – a truly great ride – is a breath-taking simulation-style attraction in which you fly on the back of a Banshee just like Jake Sully.
-Just plan ahead for this one as long lines are par for the course.
+Flight of Passage – a truly great ride – is a breathtaking simulation-style attraction in which you fly on the back of a Banshee just like Jake Sully.
+Just plan ahead for this one as long lines are to be expected.

 What are the best rides at EPCOT?

 Most of EPCOT’s rides are in Future World, including Soarin’ Over the World, Test Track, and Mission Space.

 For those seeking lower-thrill attractions, there’s a Finding Nemo ride that takes you through the second largest aquarium in the U.S. It is a must-see for kids and grown-ups alike.

 Inside the gigantic golf ball, easily spotted from miles away, there’s a ride called Spaceship Earth.
 It’s a slow-paced and informative dark ride that takes you through the history of mankind and summarizes the high points in our technological advances and achievement.

 Like many of EPCOT’s rides and attractions, Spaceship Earth features an educational entertainment theme.

 The World Showcase is best known for its food and beverage offerings.
 However, it’s not completely devoid of rides.